L13/vscode-js-snippets/README.md

 ## What's new in JavaScript and TypeScript Snippets 0.21.0

 - Added `l13Snippets.javascript.useFunctionBlockPadding` to enable or disable line padding in function blocks.
+- Added `l13Snippets.typescript.useFunctionBlockPadding` to enable or disable line padding in function blocks.
+- Added more snippets for TypeScript types like `declare`, `readonly`, `{ [K in T]: ... }` and `extends`.
+- Changed type formatting in TypeScript snippets.

 ## Index